sparks-ai/Capstone_MLE_Azure/README.md

 <a name="overview"/>

 ## Overview
 This project is part of the Udacity Azure ML Nanodegree.
-The dataset contains data about financial and personal details of customers of a bank.
-Based on this data, Azure will be used to configure a cloud-based machine learning production model, deploy it, and finally consume it.
+The dataset contains data about house prices and characteristics.
+Based on this data, Azure will be used to first create a scikit-learn KNeighborsRegressor, where two hyperparameters (n_neighbors and leaf_size) will be tuned by using Azure's HyperDrive.
+Next, the same dataset is served to AutoML to configure a cloud-based machine learning production model, deploy it (because the performance of this model is better than the tuned KNeighborsRegressor model), and finally consume it.
 Besides, a pipeline will be created, published and consumed.
 Some of the printscreens are unclear.
 This is a result of the Virtual Machine used.
 <br>

 <a name="architecture"/>